HyperX Pulsefire Haste 2 Mini

 ecosystem integration: 3.8, based on 1 review

-Ecosystem integration is limited but present through HyperX light sync, which can control lighting across multiple HyperX devices.
+Ecosystem integration is limited but present through HyperX lighting sync across multiple HyperX devices.

 • 3.8